iCosmosNeuroverse/JETSON_NANO_AI_COMPUTER_2025_GUIDE/README.md

 In my case I need my camera wire to be long enough to stretch along some length of the full scale hypercar, so the camera can view the road ahead.

-Even before being attached to the car, it's now conveneient to to Screen based perception testing; i.e. the nano unit can be off to the side on a table while I can hold the mpi camera comfortably while focusing it on a screen with a road being traversed.
+Even before being attached to the car, it's now convenient to do Screen based perception testing; i.e. the nano unit can be off to the side on a table while I can hold the mpi camera comfortably while focusing it on a screen with a road being traversed.